 If you scored a 4 or 5 on the Advanced Placement exam in Psychology, you may earn credit for PSYC 100.
 You may also earn credit for PSYC 100 by taking a college course in high school.
 If you have earned credit for PSYC 100, you may register for one of our 200-level psychology offerings in your first semester.
 However, first-year students who plan to do this are urged to contact the department chairperson.

 STAT 113: Applied Statistics is required for the major in psychology.
-We strongly encourage students to take this course prior to the required research methods course in psychology (PSYC 205), which most students take in their sophomore year.
+Students are required to take this course prior to the required research methods course in psychology (PSYC 205), which many students take in their sophomore year.
 Therefore, STAT 113 is a good choice for a first-year student who is considering psychology as a major.

 The Biology and Psychology departments jointly offer a neuroscience major.
-If you have an interest in this program, you should take the BIOL 101 - 102 and CHEM 103 - 104 (or CHEM 105) sequence during your first year, and plan to take PSYC 100 or PSYC 101 at some point during your first year.
+If you have an interest in this program, you should take the BIOL 101 - 102 and CHEM 103 - 104 sequence during your first year, and plan to take PSYC 100 or PSYC 101 at some point during your first year.
+We also offer a combined major with Environmental Studies,and you might consider double majoring in Psychology and Business in the Liberal Arts.